oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-open-api/helidon-open-api.md

 ## A. Helidon for Cloud Native

 ## 4. Helidon and Open API

-This is an optional module for the Helidon lab, but you will need to complete it if you are going to run the API Gateway section of the cloud infrastructure lab
+This is an optional module for the Helidon lab.
+It is currently not required that this module be completed to enable other optional modules.

 <details><summary><b>Self guided student - video introduction</b></summary>